ddttom/geo-images/docs/prd.md

 1. **Prepare your data**:
    - Export your Google Maps timeline data from [Google Takeout](https://takeout.google.com/)
-   - Place the `Timeline Edits.json` file in the `data/` directory
+   - Place the timeline file in the `data/` directory:
+     - **Timeline Edits.json** (recommended - newer format with enhanced location data)
+     - **Timeline.json** (legacy format - also supported)
    - Have photos in a directory you want to process
-   - the application will inspect your `Timeline Edits.json` and extract date and location information, merging this with any pre-existing info in data/location.json (if it exists) and then keep the location.json info in memory, to be updated as new info is discovered  from images on file; the app then discards its in-memory copy of the `Timeline Edits.json` file.
+   - The application automatically detects the timeline format and extracts date and location information, merging this with any pre-existing info in data/location.json (if it exists) and then keeps the location.json info in memory, to be updated as new info is discovered from images on file; the app then discards its in-memory copy of the timeline file.

 2. **Run the application**: